 Failure to achieve forecasted taxable income might affect the ultimate realization of the net deferred tax assets.
 Factors that may affect the company's ability to achieve sufficient forecasted taxable income include, but are not limited to, the following: increased competition, a decline in sales or margins, loss of market share, delays in product availability or technological obsolescence.
 See "Factors that may affect future results."

 Internal Revenue Code Sections 382 and 383 provide annual limitations with respect to the ability of a corporation to utilize its net operating loss and tax credit carryforwards, respectively, against future U.S. taxable income, if the corporation experiences an "ownership change."
-Based on currently available information, the company believes that an ownership change may have occurred during 2011.
+The company has determined that, for the purposes of the rules of Section 382, an ownership change occurred in February 2011.
 See Note 7 of the Notes to Consolidated Financial Statements.

 The company's provision for income taxes and the determination of the resulting deferred tax assets and liabilities involve a significant amount of management judgment and are based on the best information available at the time.
 The company operates within federal, state and international taxing jurisdictions and is subject to audit in these jurisdictions.
 These audits can involve complex issues, which may require an extended period of time to resolve.
 As a result, the actual income tax liabilities in the jurisdictions with respect to any fiscal year are ultimately determined long after the financial statements have been published.

 Accounting rules governing income taxes also prescribe a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 The company maintains reserves for estimated tax exposures including penalties and interest.
-Income tax exposures include potential challenges of research and development credits and intercompany pricing.
+Income tax exposures include potential challenges of intercompany pricing and other tax matters.
 Exposures are settled primarily through the settlement of audits within these tax jurisdictions, but can also be affected by changes in applicable tax law or other factors, which could cause management of the company to believe a revision of past estimates is appropriate.
 Management believes that an appropriate liability has been established for estimated exposures; however, actual results may differ materially from these estimates.
 The liabilities are reviewed quarterly for their adequacy and appropriateness.
 See Note 7 of the Notes to Consolidated Financial Statements.

 Accounting rules governing defined benefit pension plans require that amounts recognized in financial statements be determined on an actuarial basis.
 The measurement of the company's pension obligations, costs and liabilities is dependent on a variety of assumptions selected by the company and used by the company's actuaries.
 These assumptions include estimates of the present value of projected future pension payments to plan participants, taking into consideration the likelihood of potential future events such as salary increases and demographic experience.
 The assumptions used in developing the required estimates include the following key factors: discount rates, salary growth, retirement rates, inflation, expected return on plan assets and mortality rates.